dustinpfister/blog_posts/_posts/threejs-directional-light.md

 ### Know a thing or two about materials

-It is really not that hard to create and add add a light source to a threejs project, However just adding a light should to an scene object, or some other kind of object based off of object3d is just part of the process of doing things with light.
-It is also required to know that not all materials will respond to light sources, such as the mesh basic material, and the mesh normal material just to name a few that are not going to work with light.
-When I work with light I often go with the standard material, but there are some additional options when it comes to materials.
+It is require to know that not all materials will respond to light sources, such as the mesh basic material, and the mesh normal material just to name a few that are not going to work with light.
+When I work with light I often go with the [standard material](/2021/04/27/threejs-standard-material/), but there are some additional options such as the Lambert material and the Phong material.

+### The Vector3 class

 ### The version number of threejs is important